North Korea test-fires new long-range cruise missile | DW | 13.09.2021

 The US military's Indo-Pacific Command (INDOPACOM) said it was aware of the reports and was coordinating with its allies and partners.

-"This activity highlights (North Korea's) continuing focus on developing its military program and the threats that poses to its neighbours and the international community," INDOPACOM said in its statement.
+"This activity highlights (North Korea's) continuing focus on developing its military program and the threats that poses to its neighbors and the international community," INDOPACOM said in its statement.

 Analysts see the new missiles as possibly the country's first such weapon with a nuclear capability.